Nergon123/Okabe_Phone/README.md

 ## Known Problems

-- (CRASH) Watchdog resets when call recieves at core 0 (Background AT Command process)
 - This thing overall unstable, right now it have status "Proof of Concept"
 - This thing probably cannot be used comercially since copyrighted material is being used(I'm not sure about this statement but probably it's true)